 Get started with our on demand information sessions!

 Our Study Law in Canada and Practise Law in Canada on demand information sessions are designed to help you better understand our program offerings and provide you with the confidence to choose the program that best fits your background and interests.

 The Professional LLM in International Business Law requires completion of 36 credits including a research requirement.
-The program is designed to be completed in one year (three active terms) through a combination of required, related electives, and up to 6 credits of outside electives.
+The program is designed to be completed in one year (three active terms) through a combination of required courses, Designated Electives, and up to 12 credits of Outside Electives.